mattia-pelissou/Path-finding/Readme.md

-# Path Finding with A* algorithm
+# Path Finding with A* and BFS (Breadth-first search) algorithm

-This project is an implementation of the A* algorithm for a path finding application, in a 2 dimensional grid but taking into account the orientation of the robot.
+This project is an implementation of the A* and BFS algorithm for a path finding application, in a 2 dimensional grid but taking into account the orientation of the robot.

 ## Context